 A share of £165,000 is up for grabs by community groups who are helping to make Knowsley a cleaner and greener place.

 Community and voluntary groups, schools and not-for-profit organisations who are involved in activities aimed at reducing household waste, encouraging recycling and preventing carbon emissions can apply for a share of the fund.
-The projects will also have to demonstrate wider positive impacts on the environment, health and education.

 How much funding can my scheme get?

 Successful applicants can be awarded up to £30,000 for schemes which operate across a minimum of three local authority areas across Merseyside and Halton, and between £1,000 and £8,000 for projects which work solely in one council area.

 Bids must tackle one or more of the four priority household waste materials which have been identified by MRWA as key, namely WEEE (Waste Electrical & Electronic Equipment), food, textiles and furniture.
 An analysis* of waste in the region highlighted that a greater amount of these materials could be re-used or recycled.
 Projects can also include other household waste materials, for example paper, plastic or metals.

 What has the money been used for in the past?

 Previous Community Fund projects have included local recycling guidebooks, cookery clubs to support healthy eating and reduce food waste, fruit and veg gleaning, restoring old furniture to sell for charity and refurbishing unwanted rugs for resale.

 Groups in Knowsley which have benefited from the fund include Kirkby-based Centre 63 – Remake Yourself Hub, which has held swap days, litter picks, community walks, youth sessions as well as food waste and reduce/reuse/repairs sessions.
 Knowsley Foodbank’s Chloe Cooks scheme has also offered 40 food/cookery training sessions to five groups over eight weeks.